IlleQuiProgrammat/TkinterXml/README.md

 4. `TextBlock` - Resolves to a TKinter `Label`
 5. `BaseElement` - Base class which all elements should derive from.
 Defines the default constructor to manage attributes and children.
-All elements have a function with signature `def backing_element_generator(self, parent: tkinter_xml.BaseElement) -> tkinter.Frame` which is used to render the page contents recursively.
+All elements have a function with signature `def backing_element_generator(self, parent) -> tkinter.Frame` which is used to render the page contents recursively.

 ## Custom Attributes

-These are in the form of `attribute_namespace.attribute_name` and represents an arbitrary attribute (not checked if it is in the default attribute dictionary) which will be handled by the parent of the tag (for example `Grid.Column` and `Grid.Row` is processed by the `Grid` element and should be ignored by all other elements).
+These are in the form of `attribute_namespace.attribute_name` and represents an arbitrary attribute (not checked if it is a valid property on the derived class) which will be handled by the parent of the tag (for example `Grid.column` and `Grid.row` is processed by the `Grid` element and should be ignored by all other elements).

 ## Tag Resolution